 What do I do if I feel ill during the day?

-Consult Mrs Neville in the Medical room if necessary.
+Consult Mrs Wilmott in the Medical room if necessary.

 If you feel unwell and want to go home you must ask permission of one of the following:

 - Mrs Wilmott

 If we are satisfied that you are unwell but able to travel home you will be given permission to leave.
 If we feel you are too ill to travel we will refer you to the Medical room.
 You must not absent yourself from any lesson without prior permission.